baloghartur3/speaker-recognition/README.md

 ### Testing and Optimization

 We managed to expand the code with hyperoptimalization and added some visualization as well as some testing with different input parameters

+The tmp folder contains the optimization log files (tensorboard)